erniestoe/ernie/README.md

-# Ernesto Saavedra - Personal Website (ngl this this AI generated)
+# Ernesto Saavedra - Personal Website

 ## Overview
 This is my personal website, showcasing my projects, design work, and coding experiments.
 It serves as a portfolio and a creative space for me to explore web development and design.